What is anal Botox?

 Anal Botox allows relaxation of the internal anal sphincter muscles as well as the overlying skin it’s applied to in order to accomplish the relaxation that is necessary to achieve a desired goal.
 One may or may not need several anal Botox sessions to achieve complete success.
 Once the relaxation is achieved, with constant engagement and/or anal dilation, the control is usually there to stay, allowing for continued success.

 Anal Botox can also be used for purely cosmetic reasons, where it can assist with anal skin de-wrinkling, depending on one’s aesthetic desires.

-- Dosage – The appropriate dosage utilized is 100 units.
-We inject 20 units into each quadrant of the internal sphincter, rendering it temporarily paralyzed for 3-5 months, for a total of 80 units, and then the residual 20 units directly into the fissure lines.
+The appropriate dosage utilized is 100 units.
+We inject 20 units into each quadrant of the internal sphincter, for a total of 80 units, and then the residual 20 units directly into the fissure lines.
 This can be titrated to the desired effect, depending on the elasticity needed for full healing.